American Civics Test: Testing procedures

 Keep in mind that an applicant may have to study for some of these questions, if they are at least 65 years old and have been a legal permanent resident for at least 20 years.

 Over recent years, two types of tests were made:

 Civics test (2008 version)

 The 2008 civics test is an oral exam, and the USCIS officer will ask up to 10 questions from a list of 100 civics test questions.
 To pass the 2008 civics exam, applicants must correctly answer six questions.
-From March 2021 to October 20, 2025 this is the version in use in the country.
+From March 2021 to October 20, 2025 this was the version in use in the country.

 Civic test (2020 version)

 The 2020 civics test is an oral exam, and the USCIS officer will ask up to 20 of the 128 civics test questions.
 To pass the 2020 civics exam, applicants must correctly answer at least 12 questions.
 In February 2021 this version of the test was abolished by President Joe Biden.

-On September 17, 2025, the USCIS announced the 2020 Naturalization Civics Test will be reimplemented since October 20, 2025.
+On September 17, 2025, the USCIS announced the 2020 Naturalization Civics Test would be reimplemented since October 20, 2025.
+The redesigned test expands the number of questions asked during the interview to 128, also raising the total number of correct answers.
+However, applicants who filed before October 20, 2025 take the older 2008 version.